sarkhanrajabov/saveStorage/README.md

 ------------------

     $('#myform').saveStorage({
-        nonSavingInputs: ['password','hidden']  // does not save input types });
+        exclude: ['password','hidden']  // does not save input types });